snekmin/jaen-example/README.md

 #### Codespace setup
 The easiest method is to use a GitHub [Codespace](https://github.com/features/codespaces) (in beta).
 Just create a GitHub Codespace from the Code menu.
 Wait for the Codespace to complete provisioning.
 When the Codespace has completed provisioning open a terminal window (Ctrl-`, Control-backquote) and:

+- Add [GitHub npm registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry) `npm login --registry=https://npm.pkg.github.com`
+- Create .env and set PUBLIC_URL
 - Start a local copy of the docs site with `npm start`
 - Or build a local copy of the library with `npm run build`

 #### Local setup
 If you set this up locally, make sure you have the following pre-requisites:

-- Add github npm registry: npm login --registry=https://npm.pkg.github.com
+- Add [GitHub npm registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry) `npm login --registry=https://npm.pkg.github.com`
 - Use `npm install` to install all dependencies
 - Start a local copy of the docs site with `npm start`
 - Or build a local copy of the library with `npm run build`